 Ever been to the grocery store and saw a big chunk of beef on sale and threw it in your cart because it was the best deal?
 Then you went home and cooked that hunk just like you always cook hunks of meat.
 But the end result wasn’t what you were anticipating.
 This is why it’s important to understand the cuts of beef available in the market (and there are alot).
-I have been working my way through each one.
+I have been working my way through each one (check out my How to Cook Sirloin Filet Steaks).
 The next one on my to do list is the bottom round roast.
 This roast is cut from the round primal, which is located at the back end of the cow.
 As suggested the bottom round comes from the bottom of the round.
 This is a tough cut of meat, with a low price tag.
 Bottom round roasts range are on average about 2-4 lbs.

 Related post: Check out how much a bottom round roast costs at Costco